FAQ

 What are the rate limits?

-Free: 250 credits/day, 100/hour.
+The standard individual plan limits are Starter: 250 credits/day, 100/hour.
 Plus: 50K/day, 5K/hour.
 Pro: 100K/day, 10K/hour.
-Commercial plans go up to 500K/day.
+Business plans are coming soon and go higher.
+During beta, every signed-in user is provisioned on Individual Pro for free.
 Most requests cost 1 credit.
 Watchlist GET costs 1 per ticker.
+Summary event lookups with cross-asset context cost 2 credits.
 Schema is always free (0 credits).
 Every response includes rate limit headers.

 How does the search filter limit work?

-Free tier allows up to 3 filters per search query.
+Starter tier allows up to 3 filters per search query.
 Plus allows 5.
 Pro allows 10.
 This is the primary upgrade lever — you start with simple queries, then need more filters as you build more sophisticated screening logic.

 Is the data predictive?